-Seeing the Teenage Mutant Ninja Turtles viciously murdering one another in cold blood is heartbreaking.
-The lingering pause on Leonardo's face is not the look of a winner; it is the face of horrible realization.
+Especially to those familiar with their canon relationship, seeing the Teenage Mutant Ninja Turtles viciously murdering one another in cold blood is heartbreaking.
+The lingering pause on Leonardo's face when he collapses after finishing off Raphael is not the look of a winner; it is the face of horrible realization.

 Goku vs Superman

 Many whose childhoods went to Goku becomes this somewhere.
-Especially heartbreaking is the expression on his face and his Death Cry Echo.
+Especially heartbreaking is the expression on his face and his Death Cry Echo as he's vaporised.

 Their battle ended up completely destroying the planet Earth.
 Doubly so for Superman as he ended up destroying what he was sent to protect.
 His expression and the utter silence at the end of it all really hammers it home.

 What's worse is just how petty it is.
 Superman never wanted the fight at all and Goku just wanted a good fight (and to stop what he thought was a possible alien threat), but unfortunately he and Goku just kept getting pushed to the point where they couldn't hold back anymore.